 Camp Seton sport facilities includes a basket court, 3 sport fields, and game room.
 Sporting activities include basketball, volleyball, kickball, badminton, frisbee golf, 4-square, GaGa ball, and relay races.
 Campers can also relax with one of our board games in the Pray Building or on the shaded porch.

 Boating & Canoeing

 Lake Hillegas provides an ideal setting for row boats and canoes.
 Under the watchful eyes of certified instructors and lifeguards, campers can explore the lake and practice their boating skills.
 All boaters wear Coast Guard certified Personal Flotation Devices.

 Campfire & Special Events

+This program is under review as we are receiving guidance from the State of CT.
 Campers and staff who return to Camp Seton each summer look forward to our weekly campfire and special events.
 Themed days, special guests and our campfire with awards and skits are some of the activities that make Camp Seton so much fun.
 Our annual favorites include a visit from the Greenwich Fire Department and the Seton Boat Races.